WESTERN HORSE RIDING

 The English style of riding started in England and the European area of the world.
 This style is much more a horse, man type of communication type of riding.
 This style is used more for fox runs, dressage, and horse event jumping and riding competitions.

-If you are of an undisciplined riding control patterns then you will have a mixed up horse and I am, sure your ride may be unsafe as well as not enjoyable.
+If you are of undisciplined riding control patterns then you will have a mixed-up horse and I am, sure your ride may be unsafe as well as not enjoyable.

 Horse and man, or woman and horse, it is the relationship that makes a tremendous difference in the English style of riding.